brown-cs-224/Path-Stencil/README.md

 This includes all the code needed to load scene files, set up a scene, trace rays through pixels, compute intersections of rays with the scene, and output images.
 If you already have your own ray tracer, you may still want to use (a) the scene file parser and (b) the bounding volume hierarchy (for fast ray-scene intersections) provided by this code.

+**Using the CS Grid:** Rendering high quality images can take a long time.
+Rather than make your poor laptop sweat for hours, you may want to look into using the department's compute cluster, a.k.a.
+[The Grid](https://cs.brown.edu/about/system/services/hpc/).
+Anyone with a CS login has the ability to submit jobs to these machines.
+Some of them are pretty old, and none of them are terribly fast, but they are a nice resource for massively-parallel compute jobs (e.g. rendering!)

 ### Implementation & Debugging Tips
 * There are a lot of different probability calculations that go into computing the contribution of a ray to the final image.
 Make sure you really understand all of this math before you start trying to implement anything.
 You don’t want to get into the situation where your code is producing images that don’t quite look right, and all you can do is resort to aimlessly tweaking parts of the code (e.g. fiddling with constants, flipping minus signs) to try and make them look right.
 * Don’t try to implement all the required features at once.
 Implement them one by one, thoroughly debugging as you go.